hitakritgoplani/security-mini-projects/random-password-generator/README.md

 ## Random Password Generator using React

-Check out the website at https://random-pass-gen-lake.vercel.app/
+Check out the project at https://random-pass-gen-lake.vercel.app/

 **Disclaimer**: This project is intended for educational purposes only.
 Please exercise caution when using generated passwords and consider using dedicated password management tools for enhanced security.